MCZbase/DataShot_DesktopApp/README.md

 You will need to do some preparation work in order to build.

 (1) The Oracle JDBC driver isn't available in a public Maven repository.
-You will need to download the jar from Oracle and add it locally:
+You will need to download the jar from Oracle and add it locally (to support the build even if you aren't using Oracle):

 Download the Oracle 10g release 2 (10.2.0.5) JDBC driver ojdbc14.jar
 from oracle.